aneslin/docs/content/en/docs/Bulk Edit/_index.md

 1. In the **Set criteria** pane, ensure **Record types** is set to **Inventory - holdings**.
 2. In the **Set criteria** pane, select the **Record identifier** from the drop-down list.
 The record identifier you select should correspond to the type of record identifier in the .csv file.
 3. Either **Drag and drop** your .csv file into the **Select a file** box, or click **or choose file** to locate the file on your computer.
 The .csv file automatically uploads and searches for matching **Holdings** records.

+**Bulk edit allows a maximum of 100,000 records.** If more than 100,000 records are identified, the list of record identifiers must be reduced in order to perform the bulk edit.

 ### Preview matched records